Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Note that if you wish to buy OMG from an exchange that does not accept fiat currency, you will have to acquire cryptocurrency first to be able to deposit cryptocurrency funds into this exchange.
+Note that if you wish to buy OMG from an exchange which does not accept fiat currency, you will have to acquire cryptocurrency in the first place to be able to deposit cryptocurrency funds into this exchange.
 To learn how to get started with this, check out our guides:

-You would then transfer your cryptocurrency bought with fiat currency (such as USD) to your wallet on an exchange that lists OMG.
+You would then transfer your cryptocurrency bought with fiat currency (such as NZD) to your wallet on an exchange which lists OMG.

 Step 3.
 Buying OMG

 Ensure that you have received your deposited funds in your wallet.
 After this, you can proceed to buy OMG.
 Again, the process may vary slightly between exchanges, but the usual way involves navigating to the trading page.
-Then, you would select the appropriate trading pair (such as OMG/ETH if you wish to exchange ETH for OMG, or OMG/USD if you wish to buy OMG with USD).
+Then, you would select the appropriate trading pair (such as OMG/ETH if you wish to exchange ETH for OMG).
 Next, you would specify the details of your order, such as the amount you wish to exchange, before hitting a buy button to purchase OMG.

 How to sell OMG

 Depending on the exchange, there might only be slight differences in the buying and selling processes.
-In many cases, you are only required to enter a trading pair, such as OMG/ETH or OMG/USD.
-You would then specify the selling details, such as the quantity to be sold, before you hit the sell button to sell your OMG holdings.
+In many cases, you are only required to enter a trading pair, such as ETH/OMG or USD/OMG.
+You would then specify the selling details such as the quantity to be sold before you hit the sell button to sell your OMG holdings.